moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

     <strong>The corona computed, over the corona seen.</strong> The real EUV corona of
     AR11429 at the same hour — SDO/AIA 171 Å, million-kelvin plasma lighting up the true field lines — with <em>our</em> potential-field extrapolation drawn on top (blue: the arcade; orange: the null's spine and fan, ★ the null).
+The circled <strong>+/−</strong>
+    mark the bipole's two magnetic poles (flux-weighted centroids of the measured surface field); arrowheads give the direction of $\mathbf B$, running + → −; the inset shows where on the full solar disk this frame sits (N up).
 The two datasets are
     independent: AIA sees plasma, HMI measured the surface field the extrapolation grew from — and cross-registering them required correcting HMI's 180° camera rotation (CROTA2) against AIA's upright frame, with the disk geometry taken from the FITS